Mongolia eyes Peabody to develop giant coalmine

 Talks with Peabody could begin this week, he added.

-"Any initial operation would be similar to what we have with MacMahon on East Tsankhi, where they are operating as a contractor - they deliver the coal to the stockpile and we as ETT market it," Hancock said.

-"We anticipate the same sort of arrangement in the short term until such time as the consortium arrangements are completed."

-Total coal reserves at the Tavan Tolgoi deposit are estimated at 6.4 billion metric tons, one of the world's largest.
+Total coal reserves in east and west Tavan Tolgoi are estimated at 6.4 billion tonnes, one of the world's largest.

 FRONT-RUNNER